StuartsProjects/StuartsProjects.github.io/_posts/2021-09-20-Large-Data-Transfers-with-LoRa-Part3.md

 A simple test program was needed so that you could check a particular set of LoRa modem parameters to see how reliable they were at a chosen distance for sending the large packets.
 This is the purpose of the first two example sketches, '**231\_Data\_Transfer\_Test\_Transmitter.ino**' and '**232\_Data\_Transfer\_Test\_Receiver.ino**'

-The transmitter sends a test segment of size defined by DTSegmentSize in the Settings.h file where the LoRa modem settings can also be defined.
+The transmitter sends a test segment of size defined by DTSegmentSize in the DTSettings.h file where the LoRa modem settings can also be defined.

 The test program does implement a check on the segment sequence.
 If the receiver has just had segment 10, then it next expects segment 11.
 If something goes wrong and say segment 12 appears next then the receiver recognises this and sends a NACK packet back to the transmitter to restart the sequence from number 11.
 You can test this recovery at any time by resetting the transmitter.